simbleau/nvtx/README.md

 ![Screenshot from 2021-05-23 21-42-13](https://user-images.githubusercontent.com/48108917/119344101-3d3c1a80-bc65-11eb-876e-d5839659c453.png)

-There are several examples in the [example folder](https://github.com/simbleau/nvtx-rs/tree/main/examples) which can be run systems such as NVIDIA NSight Systems.
-If you run the application `cargo run --example hello_world` in NVIDIA NSight Systems, you should see the NVTX layer with a range pushed that says "Hello World!".
-Most examples are straight forward and provide documentation in the file.
+There are several examples in the [example folder](https://github.com/simbleau/nvtx-rs/tree/main/examples) which can be run from applications such as NVIDIA NSight Systems.
+If you run the application (`cargo run --example hello_world`) in NVIDIA NSight Systems while collecting NVTX trace, you should see a range pushed that says "Hello World!".
+Examples each come with steps, screenshots, and documentation.

 ## State